Disc jockey: History

 In 1972, Technics started making their SL-1200 turntable, featuring high torque direct drive design.
 The SL-1200 had a rapid start and its durable direct drive enabled DJs to manipulate the platter, as with scratching techniques.
-Hip hop DJs began using the Technics SL-1200s as musical instruments to manipulate records with turntablism techniques such as scratching and beat juggling rather than merely mixing records.
+Hip-hop DJs began using the Technics SL-1200s as musical instruments to manipulate records with turntablism techniques such as scratching and beat juggling rather than merely mixing records.
 These techniques were developed in the 1970s by DJ Kool Herc, Grand Wizard Theodore, and Afrika Bambaataa, as they experimented with Technics direct-drive decks, finding that the motor would continue to spin at the correct RPM even if the DJ wiggled the record back and forth on the platter.

-Hip hop DJ’s started with DJ Kool Herc, Grandmaster Flash, and Afrika Bambaataa who were members of a block party at South Bronx from 1973 onwards.
+Hip-hop DJs started with DJ Kool Herc, Grandmaster Flash, and Afrika Bambaataa who were members of a block party at South Bronx from 1973 onwards.
 Kool Herc played records such as James Brown's "Give It Up or Turnit a Loose", Jimmy Castor's "It's Just Begun", Booker T. & the M.G.'s' "Melting Pot", Incredible Bongo Band's "Bongo Rock" and "Apache", and UK rock band Babe Ruth's "The Mexican".
 With Bronx clubs struggling with street gangs, uptown DJs catering to an older disco crowd with different aspirations, and commercial radio also catering to a demographic distinct from teenagers in the Bronx, Herc's parties had a ready-made audience.

-DJ Kool Herc developed the style that was the blueprint for hip hop music.
+DJ Kool Herc developed the style that was the blueprint for hip-hop.
 Herc used the record to focus on a short, heavily percussive part in it: the "break".
 Since this part of the record was the one the dancers liked best, Herc isolated the break and prolonged it by changing between two record players.
 As one record reached the end of the break, he cued a second record back to the beginning of the break, which allowed him to extend a relatively short section of music into a "five-minute loop of fury".
 This innovation had its roots in what Herc called "The Merry-Go-Round", a technique by which the DJ switched from break to break at the height of the party.
 This technique is specifically called "The Merry-Go-Round" because according to Herc, it takes one "back and forth with no slack."

 During the 1970s disco era, Germany developed a distinct global influence with the "Munich Sound."
 Producers based in Munich, most notably Giorgio Moroder, pioneered a synthesizer-heavy, hypnotic disco sound that influenced producers and DJs worldwide.